naftulikay/docker-puppetserver/README.md

 docker-puppetserver
 ===================

-An ill-documented Docker image that runs the latest Puppet 4 Server from the RHEL 7 Puppet Labs repository.
+A Docker image that runs the latest Puppet Server 1 from the RHEL 7 Puppet Labs repository.

+The `develop/1.x` branch is for development on Puppet Server 1 images, and anything that makes it into the `releases/1.x` branch can be considered a release.

+This image is baked with the following useful Puppet utilities:

+ - Ruby 2.0.0 (`/usr/bin/ruby`)
+ - `r10k`
+ - `librarian-puppet`
+ - `git`
+ - `bundler`
+ - `rake`
+ - Build utilities such as `make` and `gcc` for native Ruby extension compilation.

-## Run It
+## Running

 Running it is as simple as: